gilcarmel/CarND-Advanced-Lane-Lines/README.md

 * For each frame:
    * Run the single-frame detection.
 If a recent frame provided a confident detection, run an optimized version using the previous detection as additional input.
 The optimization is simple - skip the full histogram search during lane line detection, and center the bottom band's search window around the lane positions from the previous detection.
    * Average the confident predictions over the last 10 frames to generate curve radius and lane position
-   * I also wanted to average the lane line positions, so the lane region appears smoother o
+   * I also wanted to average the lane line positions, so the lane region changes more fluidly between frames in the output video, but I ran out of time!

 Code [clip_processor.py](./clip_processor.py); [per-frame code](./clip_processor.py#L78-L102)

-The video processor also generates some plots to show various metrics over the length of the video:
-Left/right lane line curvature:
-Left/right lane line polynomial linear coefficient Left/right lane line polynomial square coefficient Left/right lane line positions
-Which frames did not have a recent confident prediction and performed a full histogram search Inverse curve radius
-Confident parallel
-Confident radius
-Confident lane width
-Confident overall

 Here's a [link to my video result](./project_video_out.mp4) TODO